The lessons of Mexico’s three defeats against the United States in 2021

 The three defeats of Mexico against USA in 2021 they exposed the weak points of the team of Gerardo Tata Martino.
 In the summer, the Tricolor argued that they divided their teams to face three competitions, but in the tie they had no pretext to avoid defeat against Gregg Berhalter’s team.

-We present to you what lessons the sweep of the North American team on the Tricolor left to Mexican soccer and that the last defeat cost it the undefeated and lead of the World Cup qualifying round.
+We present you what lessons the sweep of the North American team over the Tricolor left to Mexican soccer and that the last defeat cost them the undefeated and lead of the World Cup qualifying round.

 Tricolor without aim against the United States